RAHULSHARMA122002/AI_/README.md

 The system uses two models: one is the local model and the other is the Cloud LLM.
 The local model is trained with data stored in the knowledge_json file.

-The Cloud LLM is powered by DeepSeek AI.
+The Cloud LLM is powered by Open Router.

 Mock LiveKit: Currently, you’re using a mock version of LiveKit for simulating employee interactions, but the functionality can be replaced with actual LiveKit when ready.